^

 Toxic aggression on health

-3. at an average exposure of 4.7 / 1000 leukocytes;
+3. at average exposure - 4.7/1000 leukocytes;

-4. at a large exposure - 7,2 / 1000 leukocytes.
+4. at high exposure - 7.2/1000 leukocytes.

-• Trihalomethanes formed during chlorination of drinking water at concentrations below 800 μg per 1 liter of water;
+• trihalomethanes formed during chlorination of drinking water at concentrations below 800 μg per 1 liter of water;

-• tobacco smoke with passive smoking.
+• tobacco smoke from passive smoking.

 Suicides